g-udi/gaudi-bash/README.md

 # gaudi-bash

-**gaudi-bash** is a fork from the infamous [gaudi-bash](https://github.com/gaudi-bash/gaudi-bash) with lots of opinionated changes in the code to suit my OCD-like nature.
-I am by no means a bash expert but I tried my best to conform to the best practices in [here](http://mywiki.wooledge.org/BashPitfalls).
+**gaudi-bash** is a fork of the popular [bash-it](https://github.com/Bash-it/bash-it) framework, rebuilt with opinionated changes to the codebase for consistency, maintainability and adherence to [bash best practices](http://mywiki.wooledge.org/BashPitfalls).

-**gaudi-bash** itself is inspired by [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and includes autocompletion, themes, aliases, custom functions, and more.
-It provides a solid framework for using, developing and maintaining shell scripts and custom commands for your daily work.
+Inspired by [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), gaudi-bash provides autocompletion, themes, aliases, plugins and custom functions.
+It gives you a solid framework for using, developing and maintaining shell scripts and custom commands for your daily work.
-If you're using the _Bourne Again Shell_ (Bash) on a regular basis and have been looking for an easy way on how to keep all of these nice little scripts and aliases under control, then gaudi-bash is for you!
+If you're using the _Bourne Again Shell_ (Bash) on a regular basis and have been looking for an easy way to keep all of these nice little scripts and aliases under control, then gaudi-bash is for you.
 Stop polluting your `~/bin` directory and your `.bashrc` file, fork/clone gaudi-bash and start hacking away.

 ## Contributing